ibm-cloud-docs/hcx-migration-vmware/hcx.md

 **IBM Cloud for VMware Solutions Dedicated:** A single-tenant model offering higher levels of isolation for enhanced security and compliance readiness.
 This model is ideal for organizations requiring dedicated resources and greater control over their environment.

 **IBM Cloud for VMware Cloud Foundation (VCF):** Provides a fully integrated VMware software-defined data center (SDDC) stack, including vSphere, vSAN, NSX-T, and HCX, deployed on IBM Cloud's Virtual Private Cloud (VPC) infrastructure.
 This deployment supports both consolidated and standard architecture models, allowing flexibility based on organizational needs.

-**HCX supported platforms :**

-    -   vSphere v5.1,v5.5
-    -   vSphere 6.0,6.5,6.7
-    -   vSphere 7.0
-    -   vSphere 8.0

-## VMware HCX Deployment architecture/Key Components

-Deploying VMware HCX requires details about your vSphere sites, networks, and configurations.
-VMware HCX includes a virtual management component at both the source and destination sites, along with various Interconnect service appliances.
-The HCX services are configured and activated at the source site, where virtual appliances are deployed.
-A corresponding peer appliance is then deployed at the destination site.

 - [Architecture](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-hcx-archi-overview)
 - [Ordering HCX](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-hcx_ordering)